 Things like vaccination, blood tests, and x-rays can’t be performed at home.
 You need to have a professional looking into your pet, whenever health problem happens.
 So make sure to choose a vet on time.

-Large breed dogs are quite energetic.
+Giant breed dogs are quite energetic.
 For that reason, you can support his exercising needs by engaging in various activities.
 You don’t have to own a huge yard to have fun with your pet.

 For instance, if your living space is limited, you can take him for a walk, or find some exciting game you can play inside.
 Throw a ball around and ask him to retrieve it.